EthancRich/database-412/README.md

 Danny, Aaron, Neha, Ethan

 ## Introduction
-Here's an introduction to our project, once we found out what it will be.
+Here's a placeholder introduction to our project.

 ## Notes on getting the install to work
 You need psycopg2